Private Rental Assistance (PRA) Non-Disclosure Policy

 - Interviewing the client and giving them a reasonable opportunity to respond to any allegations.
 The client may have a support person present at the interview.
 If an interpreter is required, DCJ will arrange for one to be present

 - Assessing the information.
 DCJ will take a range of information into account when deciding whether a client’s alleged failure to disclose information about their household circumstances is an unsubstantiated allegation, non-disclosure or possible fraud.

 - Deciding on the action to take based on the outcome of the assessment.

-- If any mitigating or extenuating circumstances apply, including domestic and family violence.
+- Taking into consideration any mitigating or extenuating circumstances, including domestic and family violence, mental health etc.

 4. Legislation and compliance

-FACS or a SHMT CHP is able to determine the eligibility of a client to receive a financial benefit related to a private rental assistance product in accordance with the provisions of the Housing Act 2001.
+DCJ or a SHMT CHP determines the eligibility of a client to receive a financial benefit related to a private rental assistance product in accordance with the provisions of the Housing Act 2001.